PostHog/posthog.com/contents/handbook/comms/product-announcements.md

 - Ensure launch activities (such as changelog) link clearly to the docs.
 - Ensure the product is added to email and in-app onboarding flows.

-Marketing should also be aware of [the engineering best practices for product launches](/handbook/engineering/development-process#best-practices-for-full-releases), so we can be sure that features launch well.
+Comms should also be aware of [the engineering best practices for product launches](/handbook/engineering/development-process#best-practices-for-full-releases), so we can be sure that features launch well.

 ### PR announcements
 We do not typically do public relations for anything other than company-level news.
-We have separate [processes and guides for managing press announcements](/handbook/growth/marketing/press).
+We have separate [processes and guides for managing press announcements](/handbook/growth/comms/press).

 ## Maintenance communications

 Occasionally, we have to conduct scheduled maintenance.
 When this happens, it's important that we tell users about it in advance if they would experience any disruption.

-> If you're aware of any upcoming maintenance which would cause disruption, please inform the Marketing and Customer Success teams as soon as possible.
-Marketing will ensure that users are notified as the work is planned and completed.
+> If you're aware of any upcoming maintenance which would cause disruption, please inform the Comms and Customer Success teams as soon as possible.
+Comms will ensure that users are notified as the work is planned and completed.
 Customer Success may wish to inform specific users at the time.

-Typically, Marketing takes responsibility for informing users about maintenance work beforehand by telling users who will be impacted through email and other channels.
+Typically, Comms takes responsibility for informing users about maintenance work beforehand by telling users who will be impacted through email and other channels.

 When informing users about maintenance, it is important to answer all of the following points: